pnpm/pnpm.io/docs/npmrc.md

 Controls the way packages are imported from the store.

 * **auto** - try to clone packages from the store.
 If cloning is not supported then hardlink packages from the store.
-If neither cloning nor linking is possible, falls back to copying
+If neither cloning nor linking is possible, fall back to copying
-* **hardlink** - hardlink packages from the store
+* **hardlink** - hard link packages from the store
 * **copy** - copy packages from the store
-* **clone** - clone (aka copy-on-write or reflink) packages from the store
+* **clone** - clone (AKA copy-on-write or reference link) packages from the
+* store

 ## Lockfile Settings

 ### lockfile

-Added in: v1.32.0 (initially named `shrinkwrap`)
+Added in: v1.32.0 as `shrinkwrap`

 * Default: **true**
 * Type: **Boolean**